frig-neutron/entretien-announce/announcer/README.md

 # Announcer Function

-This component queries jira and produces announcements for a directory of recipients.
+This component queries jira and produces announcements (reports) for a directory of recipients.

 The number of announcements == number of recipients.